 The City of Subiaco is committed to working with the community to improve the health of present and future generations.
 This page contains information about public health campaigns supported by the City.

 Asbestos Awareness Month

-The city’s Environmental Health Services team participates in Asbestos Awareness Month, which is an annual initiative of the Asbestos Education Committee in collaboration with the Asbestos Diseases Research Institute and is supported by Asbestos Diseases Foundation of Australia.
+The City’s Environmental Health Services team participates in Asbestos Awareness Month, which is an annual initiative of the Asbestos Education Committee in collaboration with the Asbestos Diseases Research Institute and supported by Asbestos Diseases Foundation of Australia.

 Asbestos Awareness Month aims to educate home owners and renovators of the asbestos related health risks associated with DIY projects around the home.
-At least 1 in 3 Australian homes contain products entirely or partially comprised of asbestos fibers.
+At least one in three Australian homes contain products entirely or partially comprised of asbestos fibers.
 Any home built or renovated before 1987 could contain asbestos products such as fencing, wall panels, floor surfaces, gutters, downpipes, roof insulation and even plumbing.

 For more information about asbestos awareness visit the Asbestos Awareness website.

 Food Allergy Week